Using nix for your OCaml project

 Pure options

-If all of your dependencies are already in nixpkgs
+If all of your dependencies are already in nixpkgs, it's fairly

 build inputs.